| Written by Mark Buzinkay

 • Optimising capital expenditure

-We just described the core of enhancing operational efficiency with a few sentences and should be your foundation for how to deal with the challenge.
-But there are also some cross-industry ideas to tackle aspects of the problem.
+We just described the core of enhancing operational efficiency in a few sentences, and it should be your foundation for dealing with the challenge.
+However, there are also some cross-industry ideas that can tackle some aspects of the problem.
 For instance, automating repeatable work is an excellent idea to look at.
 Many of us are bogged down by administrative duties repeated endlessly without producing any real value.
-Even repeatable core business processes can be automated, for instance, quoting, invoicing, project planning, proposal development, knowledge sharing and financial reporting.
+Even repeatable core business processes can be automated, such as quoting, invoicing, project planning, proposal development, knowledge sharing, and financial reporting.

 Learn more about RTLS and process optimisation.